-Mutations in genes that modify DNA packaging result in Facioscapulohumeral Muscular DystrophyNovember 11th, 2012 in Genetics /
+Mutations in genes that modify DNA packaging result in Facioscapulohumeral Muscular DystrophyNovember 11, 2012 in Medicine & Health / Genetics

 A recent finding by medical geneticists sheds new light on how Facioscapulohumeral Muscular Dystrophy develops and how it might be treated.
 More commonly known as FSHD, the devastating disease affects both men and women.

 FSHD is usually an inherited genetic disorder, yet sometimes appears spontaneously via new mutations in individuals with no family history of the condition.

 "People with the condition experience progressive muscle weakness and about 1 in 5 require wheelchair assistance by age 40," said Dr. Daniel G. Miller, University of Washington associate professor of pediatrics in the Division of Genetic Medicine.
 Miller and his worldwide collaborators study the molecular events leading to symptoms of FSHD in the hopes of designing therapies to prevent the emergence of symptoms or reduce their severity.

 In the Nov.
 11 online issue of Nature Genetics, Miller and Dr. Silvere M. van der Maarel of Leiden University in The Netherlands, along with an international team, report their latest findings on the role of epigenetic modifications in causing the disease.
 In Seattle, Dr. Stephen Tapscott of the Fred Hutchinson Cancer Research Center was also a major contributor to the project.
 He is a UW professor of neurology and a researcher at the UW Center for Human Development and Disability.